snakemake/snakemake-executor-plugin-slurm/docs/further.md

 accounting and scheduling, [Account]{.title-ref} and [Partition]{.title-ref}, respectively.
-These resources are usually omitted from Snakemake workflows in order to keep the workflow definition independent from the platform.
+These resources are usually omitted from Snakemake workflows in order to keep the workflow definition independent of the platform.
 However, it is also possible to specify them inside of the workflow as resources in the rule definition (see `snakefiles-resources`{.interpreted-text role="ref"}).